Pulsar-Edit-Highlights/selected/README.md

 - Some double click events are not triggered
 - Refactor and tidy up the code
 - Add specs to test it
+- When clicking on none words (e.g. '[') it breaks the regex.